r3c4-d3v/wp-sales/README.md

 Configuration

-* Rename .env.example file to .env file in the project root directory and fill it with OpenIA key.
+* Rename .env.example file to .env file in the project root directory and fill it with keys.